 This post may contain affiliate links, which means that if you click through and make a purchase, I’ll be compensated at no additional cost to you.
 I only recommend products I love!
 More info here.

-Why donate to a milk bank?
+Why donate to a breast milk bank?

 Some basic eligibility requirements that apply at most banks include:

 - Almost all milk banks will require a blood draw at a local lab; they usually cover this expense.
 Your blood must test negative for HIV, HTLV, Hepatitis B/C, and Syphilis.

 - Written letters from a physician stating that you and your baby are healthy (specifically, that your baby is gaining weight and has adequate milk)

 - You cannot be taking most prescription medications (including some antidepressants).

 - You cannot use nicotine products.

 Most banks do not have issues with low to moderate caffeine or alcohol intake, though they may ask you not to pump for donation purposes for up to 12-48 hours after drinking alcohol.